overviewer/Minecraft-Overviewer/design/designdoc.rst

 Top Transformation
 ------------------

-The transformation from the top is a simple `affine transformation`_.
-It is actually several affine transformations: a re-size, a rotation, and a scaling;
+The transformation for the top face of the cube is a simple `affine transformation`_ from the original square texture.
+It is actually several affine
-but since multiple affine transformations can be chained together simply by multiplying the transformation matrices together, only one transformation is actually done.
+transformations: a re-size, a rotation, and a scaling; but since multiple affine transformations can be chained together simply by multiplying the transformation matrices together, only one transformation is actually done.

 This can be seen in the function :func:`textures.transform_image`.
 It takes these steps: